Read more about

-The fundamental principles of the Sikh religion are also inscribed in the holy book of this religion, the Guru Granth Sahib.
+The fundamental principles of the Sikh religion are also inscribed in the holy book, the Guru Granth Sahib.
 Sikh means a "disciple."
-Sikhs believe in one God, the Almighty Creator, who is all-pervading, incomprehensible, and unattainable.
+Sikhs are monotheists, meaning that they believe in one God, the Almighty Creator, who is all-pervading, incomprehensible, and unattainable.
 His real name is not known to anyone.
 Only God Himself knows the purpose of creation, which is filled with love by His Grace.
-The Sikh’s God leads no one nor to punish anyone.
-He exudes Compassion and Love, and devoid of hate and passion.
+The Sikh’s God leads no one and punishes no one.
+He exudes Compassion and Love, and is devoid of hate and passion.
 God could be seen in two ways: as a Nirgun (Absolute) and as Sargun (personal God within each one of us).
-According to the Sikhs teachings, before creation, God existed as the Absolute, but in the process of creation, he started to express himself.
-Before creation, there was nothing - no heaven, no hell, and no three worlds - only formless.
+According to Sikh teachings, before creation, God existed as the Absolute, but in the process of creation, he started to express himself.
+Before creation, there was nothing - no heaven, no hell, and no three worlds - only formlessness.

 Sikhs are not required to perform elaborate rituals, go on pilgrimages or fast.
-Sikhs men all carry the surname or middle name of "Singh" while women have "Kaur" associated with them.
+Sikh men all carry the surname or middle name of "Singh" while women have "Kaur" associated with them.
 Sikhs are also strictly forbidden to beg for alms.
-Religion dictates the Sikh men to wear five items on their persona all the time: uncut hair (hidden inside a turban), a sword (kirpān), kaṛā (a metallic bracelet), a kind of undergarment, and kaṅghā (a wooden comb).
+Religion dictates Sikh men to wear five items on their persona all the time: uncut hair (hidden inside a turban), a sword (kirpān), kaṛā (a metallic bracelet), a kind of undergarment, and kaṅghā (a wooden comb).
 Today's young Sikhs are retreating from their centuries-old traditions.
-They neglect turban, do regular shaving and wear normal civilian clothes.
-The inhabitants of the Indian state Punjab, called Punjabis dominate in the Sikh’s ethnic composition.
+They neglect the turban, do regular shaving and wear normal civilian clothes.
+The inhabitants of the Indian state of Punjab, called Punjabis, dominate in the Sikh’s ethnic composition.
 Sikhs also live in Southeast Asia, Africa, on the island of Fiji, in the United States, Canada, the UK, Thailand, as well as in Russia.
 The total number of Sikhs reaches over 30 million.
-Thus, the number of adherents of Sikhism ranks the 9th place among the world's religions.
+This makes Sikhism the world's ninth-largest religion.